-A study of the international financial considerations, including the balance of
+A study of the international financial considerations, including the balance of payments, exchange rate regimes, financial globalization, and international debt.
+Prereq: ECON 110 and ECON 120; R. Andersen

 ECON 373 Economic Development

 Study of the processes of economic development in low income countries.
 Theories and experience of the accumulation and allocation of productive resources in high income countries.
 Prereq: ECON 110 and ECON 120; or permission of the instructor; R. Andersen